 A window must fit snugly into its intended architectural space while resisting wind and rain, as well as supporting its own weight (especially in the larger windows).
 Many windows have withstood the test of time and remain substantially intact, even since the late Middle Ages.
 In Western Europe, they constitute the major form of pictorial art to have survived the centuries.

-The purpose of a stained glass window is not to allow those within a building to see the world outside or even primarily to admit light but rather to control it.
+The purpose of a stained-glass window is not to allow those within a building to see the world outside or even primarily to admit light but rather to control it.
 The design of a window may be abstract or figurative; may incorporate narratives drawn from the Bible, history, or literature; may represent saints or patrons, or religious symbols.

-It is a work of art.
+Each window is a genuine work of art.